11 Simple Ways to Lower Your Monthly Bills and Save Money

 We will be considering refinancing in the future if rates remain low since refinancing allows you to lower your interest rate and even shorten your term.
 You can go from a 30-year mortgage to a 15-year mortgage and save thousands of dollars over the life of the mortgage.

 LendingTree is a great option to refinance your mortgage.
 They let you compare rates from up to five lenders and find the best fit for your needs.
+Not only is refinancing one of the best ways to save money every month, it allows you to pay the mortgage off faster if you maintain the same payment amount.

 2. Cut the Cord